The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Background

-\textbf{On the relationship between our contributions and existing literature. } We push back against a pervasive narrative that one needs to specially select machine learning setups using domain knowledge on a per-problem basis, often inspired by no free lunch theorems.
-In particular, we summarize the relationship between our contributions and existing literature below: \begin{itemize} \item In contrast to previous works which counter the no free lunch theorem by observing that a single model can achieve better-than-average empirical accuracy across diverse datasets \citep{fernandez2014we, gomez2016empirical}, we explain and formalize the structures which are universal across such data distributions using Kolmogorov complexity.
-Relating this formalism to learning, we then show why low complexity is fundamental to such successes of machine learning models by proving a novel no free lunch theorem directly using Kolmogorov complexity. \item The preference we demonstrate for low complexity emerges naturally in a variety of models, from transformer language models to convolutional neural networks, and requires no special interventions as proposed in \citet{schmidhuber1997discovering} or \citet{hinton1993keeping}. \item Existing generalization bound literature tunes priors on specific data distributions \citep{dziugaite2017computing, dziugaite2018data, perez2021tighter, dziugaite2021role} in line with the idea often drawn from no free lunch theorems that each domain requires a specially tailored model.
-In contrast, we demonstrate that neural networks can compress a wide range of datasets in domains they were not even designed for, and that this compressibility can explain generalization via PAC-Bayes generalization bounds. \item Common wisdom dictates that neural network architectures must be carefully chosen for specific problems or training set sizes \citep{grinsztajn2022tree, brigato2021close, lee2021vision}, but we instead show through the formalism of complexity and also through empirical experiments that specialized models can in principle be combined into a single learner which can perform well on a wide variety of problems and sample sizes. \end{itemize}
+\textbf{On the relationship between our contributions and existing literature.} \textbf{(1)} In contrast to previous works which counter the no free lunch theorem by observing that a single model can achieve better-than-average empirical accuracy across diverse datasets \citep{fernandez2014we, gomez2016empirical}, we explain and formalize the structures which are universal across such data distributions using Kolmogorov complexity.
+Relating this formalism to learning, we then show why low complexity is fundamental to such successes of machine learning models by proving a novel no free lunch theorem directly using Kolmogorov complexity. \textbf{(2)} The preference we demonstrate for low complexity emerges naturally in a variety of models, from transformer language models to convolutional neural networks, and requires no special interventions as proposed in \citet{schmidhuber1997discovering} or \citet{hinton1993keeping}. \textbf{(3)} Existing generalization bound literature tunes priors on specific data distributions \citep{dziugaite2017computing, dziugaite2018data, perez2021tighter, dziugaite2021role} in line with the idea, often drawn from no free lunch theorems, that each domain requires a specially tailored model.
+In contrast, we demonstrate that neural networks can compress a wide range of datasets in domains they were not even designed for, and that this compressibility can explain generalization via PAC-Bayes generalization bounds. \textbf{(4)} Common wisdom dictates that neural network architectures must be carefully chosen for specific problems or sample sizes \citep{grinsztajn2022tree, brigato2021close, lee2021vision}, but we instead show through the formalism of complexity and experiments that specialized models can in principle be combined into a single learner which can perform well on a wide variety of problems and sample sizes.
+Moreover, we show that the cost of model selection is minimal, explaining recently observed phenomena such as a lack of overfitting to the test sets of popular benchmarks \citep{recht2019imagenet}.